-Demonstrate knowledge of early intervention and inclusion strategies.
+- Demonstrate knowledge of early childhood education practices.
+01.0 - Demonstrate knowledge of early intervention and inclusion strategies.
 Demonstrate knowledge of observing and assessing young children.
-03.0 - Demonstrate knowledge of the learning environment for young children.
-04.0 certificate program is part of the Early Childhood Education Associate Degree AS degree program (1413121004).
-At the completion is program, the student will be able to: 01.0 Demonstrate knowledge of early childhood education practices.
+02.0 - 03.0 - Demonstrate knowledge of the learning environment for young children.
+04.0 ertificate program is part of the Early Childhood Education AS degree program (1413121004).
+At the completion of this program, udent will be able to: 01.0 Demonstrate knowledge of early childhood education practices.
 The student will be able to: 01.01 Explain typical and atypical development.
 01.02 Characterize the principles and patterns of child development.
 01.03 Demonstrate an understanding of the signs of trauma, abuse and neglect.
 01.04 Identify agencies in the community that screen and evaluate for intervention services to support children and their families.
 01.05 Demonstrate an understanding of the science of early brain development.
 01.06 Demonstrate an understanding of the foundations and fundamentals of autism spectrum disorders (ASD) and developmental delays (including causes and indicators, prevalence, effects on learning and effects on life).
 01.07 Demonstrate an understanding of the foundations and fundamentals of giftedness.
 02.0 Demonstrate knowledge of early intervention and inclusion strategies.
 The student will be able to: 02.01 Demonstrate an understanding of social and emotional competence in children.
 02.02 Identify strategies that will improve executive functioning skills in young children.
-02.03 Demonstrate an understanding of developmentally appropriate approaches (i.e.: conscious discipline techniques, positive behavior support, etc.) 02.04 Identify appropriate strategies that support and empower diverse families through respectful, reciprocal relationships.
+02.03 Demonstrate an understanding of developmentally appropriate approaches (i.e.: conscious discipline techniques, positive behavior support, etc.) 02.04 Identify culturally appropriate strategies that support and empower families.
 03.0 Demonstrate knowledge of observing and assessing young children.
-The student will be able to: 03.01 Demonstrate an understanding of the difference between screening and assessment.
-03.02 Explain the importance of observation and assessment.
-03.03 Identify the tools and processes for documenting and collecting information.
+The student will be able to: 03.01 Explain the difference between screening and assessment.
+03.02 Explain the importance of observation and assessment. ·

-Early Childhood Inclusion 0413121000 Program Title: CIP Number:
+Early Childhood Inclusion Specialization 0413121000 Program Title: